 Quotas & Filtering¶

-A subscription to Sentry primarily entails a resource quota on the amount of events you can send within a window of time.
+A subscription to Sentry primarily entails a resource quota on the number of events you can send within a window of time.
 These windows apply to a 60-second bucket for old plans and a one month bucket for new plans.
 Your subscription will provide a rate limit which is the maximum number of events the server will accept during that period on old plans, and the same can be configured for new plans.
 The server will respond with a 429 HTTP status code when this threshold has been reached.

 Additionally, some plans may also include a daily rate limit.
 For example, you’ll be restricted to a maximum of 250 events per day if you’re on the Limited plan.

 Each tiered plan in Sentry has a predefined rate limit.
 The more expensive the plan, the more data you’re allowed to send.
 While the plans available will fit most individual and small business needs, there often arises a need for more.
 Fear not, Sentry is designed to handle large throughput, and if your team needs more, we’re happy to help.
 Reach out to your account manager, or send an email to firstname.lastname@example.org to learn more about increasing capacity.